ulflulfl/homeautomation/audio/home_assistant_media_player.md

 **Beware that the URL of your Home Assistant will very likely be different than the example below.
 So the URL will NOT be http://192.168.1.11:8123 for you!**

 Note down the URL of your Home Assistant and remove the part with the slashes (for example my Home Assistant dashboard is at: http://192.168.1.11:8123/dashboard-test/home and the URL I need is: http://192.168.1.11:8123).
-It should also work to you use hostnames instead of IP addresses.
+It should also work for you to use hostnames instead of IP addresses.

 In the *Generic settings* enter the URL of your Home Assistant and press (RE)AUTHENTICATE HOME ASSISTANT: